redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/json-output.md

 ## odo describe component -o json

-The `describe component` command returns information about a component, either the component defined by a Devfile in the current directory, of a deployed component given its name and namespace.
+The `describe component` command returns information about a component, either the component defined by a Devfile in the current directory, or a deployed component given its name and namespace.

 When the `describe component` command is executed without parameter from a directory containing a Devfile, it will return:
-- information about the Devfile,
+- information about the Devfile
+  - the path of the Devfile,
+  - the content of the Devfile,
+  - supported `odo` features, indicating if the Devfile defines necessary information to run `odo dev`, `odo dev --debug` and `odo deploy`
 - the status of the component
-  - the forwarded port if odo is currently running in Dev mode,
+  - the forwarded ports if odo is currently running in Dev mode,
   - the modes in which the component is deployed (either none, Dev, Deploy or both)

 ```bash